gio-gviani/jobs-api/README.md

 # Welcome to Jobs API!

+NOTE: IF YOU CANNOT CONNECT TO API, PLEASE GIVE IT A FEW TRIES BEFORE SENDING A COMPLAINT.
+THIS IS BECAUSE THE SERVER SLEEPS WHEN THERES NO ACTIVITY.

 The Jobs API is a tool that provides users with up-to-date information on the latest job vacancies posted on the Jobs.ge website.
 This API allows users to search for job vacancies based on a variety of job categories.
 With this API, users can easily access the most relevant and current job vacancies in Georgia, making it a valuable resource for job seekers, employers, and recruitment agencies.

 # Data Properties